manuligit/mapplaces/README.md

     php -S localhost:8000 -t public
 ```

 If the API is run on another port, the `base_url` variable in `client/components/router.js` needs to be changed.
+It can be accessed at: [Places](http://localhost:8000/api/places) and [Keywords](http://localhost:8000/api/keywords).

 ### Client